 How many nodes do we have per layer?
 Generally speaking the more nodes a network has the greater the tendency to memorize the training set and the less tendency to properly generalize.
 The network with the fewest nodes, irrespective of how they are arranged or connected could be selected by this criterion.
-[36] 2.
-Theoretical part
+[38]